Getting people across your company to share content is a critical part of a successful employee advocacy program.

 You may have employees who are worried that no one will engage with their posts.

-You could remedy the issue by emphasizing that consistency and following best practices is the starting point for every employee.
-Basically, emphasize that you care about the journey as much – or more – than the destination, at least in the beginning.
+You could remedy the issue by emphasizing that consistency and following best practices is what matters the most.

 You can also encourage the company employees to connect with one another and actively like, share and comment on each other’s posts.
-This can help drive some momentum towards each team member’s posts and, potentially, generate more visibility.
+This can help drive momentum towards each team member’s posts and generate more visibility.

-In the long-run, you should offer the team workshops or webinars that coach people on how to improve their social media engagement metrics.
+In the long-run, you could offer the team workshops that coach people on how to improve their social media engagement metrics.

 7. Make It Easy for Them to Get Involved

 Engaging on social media isn’t easy.
-Not everyone is necessarily familiar with every platform, or even aware of every feature in the platforms they’re already using.
+Not everyone is familiar with every platform.
 Here are ways you can help.

 Improve Social Media Profiles